 Google PageSpeed Phase 1 – Audit

 First, we do an initial audit of your site to find out if your site is a good candidate.
 This yields a performance roadmap for your site to follow.
-There may be some changes that you need to make before we get your site into the 90+ range that are simply not optional like solid hosting, a good theme foundation or replacing some plugins.
+There may be some changes that you need to make before we can get your site into the 90+ range that are simply not optional like solid hosting, a good theme foundation or replacing some plugins.

 If your site does not qualify after the audit, you will be given the guidelines to follow like rebuilding your site with another theme or templates.